- Microservice abstraction

 To make microservices composable, the Kaa platform uses well-defined NATS-based protocols.
 We use a ligthweight change management procedure to develop these protocols, and track them separately from the microservice implementations.
 This allows multiple implementations of a single protocol to co-exist and cooperate within a single solution.

-Main inter-service communication guidelines are defined in 3/ISM (Inter-Service Messaging) protocol.
+Main inter-service communication guidelines are defined in 3/ISM (Inter-Service Messaging) RFC.
 All other inter-service protocols build on 3/ISM and usually define one or two roles.
 For example, 4/ESP (Extension Service Protocol) defines “communication service” and “extension service” roles, and 6/CDTP (Configuration Data Transport Protocol) defines “configuration data provider” and “configuration data consumer” roles.

 That’s extremely useful as it allows each role to have multiple diverse implementations.